The construction of four additional mini hydro dams by the government to meet the country's energy requirements would begin this month.

-Mr. Edward Tawiah Amprofi, Mpohor-Wassa East District Chief Executive (DCE), said President Agyekum Kufuor would perform the sod-cutting ceremony for the first dam on the River Pra, which he said, would be the biggest among the four, before the end of this month.
+Mr Edward Tawiah Amprofi, Mpohor-Wassa East District Chief Executive, has said the sod-cutting ceremony for the first dam on the River Pra, which he said would be the biggest among the four, would be performed by President Agyekum Kufuor before the end of this month.

-Mr. Amprofi said the rehabilitation of a number of roads, particularly in cocoa growing areas in the district, including the Ankaako-Atobiase road, had begun.
+Mr Amprofi said the rehabilitation of a number of roads particularly in cocoa growing areas in the district, including the Ankaako-Atobiase road have begun.

-Work on the 11-kilometre Apowa-Benso, and the 15-kilometre Eshiem-Manso roads had been delayed as the result of heavy rainfall in the area, while the 16-kilometre Beposo-Adiembra-Sekyere Himan road would soon be tarred.
+Work on the 11-kilometre Apowa-Benso and the 15-kilometre Eshiem-Manso roads have been delayed as the result of heavy rainfall in the area, while the 16-kilometre Beposo-Adiembra-Sekyere Himan road would soon be tarred.

-Mr. Amprofi said however, that due to lack of funding, a number of planned projects including markets, drainage systems for some communities and schools, as well as the procurement of trucks and wheelbarrows to improve waste management, could not be executed. - GNA
+Mr Amprofi said however that due to lack of funding, a number of planned projects including markets, drainage system for some communities and schools as well as the procurement of trucks and wheel barrows to improve waste management could not be executed.